Myoclonus: Treatment

+Symptomatic treatment may be made.
+Combinations of drugs may be used to control myoclonus.

 Concerning more serious conditions, the complex origins of myoclonus may be treated with multiple drugs, which have a limited effect individually, but greater when combined with others that act on different brain pathways or mechanisms.
 Treatment is most effective when the underlying cause is known, and can be treated as such.
 Some drugs being studied in different combinations include clonazepam, sodium valproate, piracetam, and primidone.
 Hormonal therapy may improve responses to antimyoclonic drugs in some people.

 Some studies have shown that doses of 5-hydroxytryptophan (5-HTP) leads to improvement in patients with some types of action myoclonus and PME.
 These differences in the effect of 5-HTP on patients with myoclonus have not yet been explained.

 Many of the drugs used for myoclonus, such as barbiturates, phenytoin and primidone, are also used to treat epilepsy.
 Barbiturates slow down the central nervous system and cause tranquilizing or antiseizure effects.
 Phenytoin and primidone are effective antiepileptics drugs, although phenytoin can cause liver failure or have other harmful long-term effects in patients with PME.
 Sodium valproate is an alternative therapy for myoclonus and can be used either alone or in combination with clonazepam.
 Some people have adverse reactions to clonazepam and/or sodium valproate.

 When patients are taking multiple medications, the discontinuation of drugs suspected of causing myoclonus and treatment of metabolic derangements may resolve some cases of myoclonus.
 When pharmacological treatment is indicated anticonvulsants are the main line of treatment.
 Paradoxical reactions to treatment are notable.
 Drugs which most people respond to may in other individuals worsen their symptoms.
 Sometimes this leads to the mistake of increasing the dose, rather than decreasing or stopping the drug.
 Treatment of myoclonus focuses on medications that may help reduce symptoms.
 Drugs used include sodium valproate, clonazepam, the anticonvulsant levetiracetam, and piracetam.
 Dosages of clonazepam usually are increased gradually until the patient improves or side effects become harmful.
 Drowsiness and loss of coordination are common side effects.
 The beneficial effects of clonazepam may diminish over time if the patient develops a tolerance to the drug.

 In forms of myoclonus where only a single area is affected, and even in a few other various forms, Botox injections (OnabotulinumtoxinA) may be helpful.
 The chemical messenger responsible for triggering the involuntary muscle contractions is blocked by the Botulinum toxins of the Botox.

 Surgery is also a viable option for treatment if the symptoms are caused by a tumor or lesion in the brain or spinal cord.
 Surgery may also correct symptoms in those where myoclonus affects parts of the face or ear.
 While DBS is still being studied for use with myoclonus, Deep Brain Stimulation has also been tried in those with this and other movement disorders.

+Epidemiology

+Myoclonus can occur in people with no family history, but also among members of the same family.

+Some people with myoclonus have family members who experience essential tremor or dystonia (myoclonus-dystonia).